Sampling random graphs with specified degree sequences: Dependence of sampling gap on the MCMC transition probabilities

 \subsection{Loopy graphs}

-In the stub-labeled space, if a double-edge swap introduces a multi-edge in the graph (which is forbidden), the current graph $G_{t-1}$ is resampled.
+In the stub-labeled space, if a double-edge swap introduces a multi-edge in the graph (which is forbidden), the current graph $G_{t-1}$ is re-sampled.
 Otherwise, the swap is accepted, producing the new graph $G_t$.

-In the vertex-labeled space, if a double-edge swap would cause the Markov chain to leave the graph space, $G_{t-1}$ is resampled, otherwise, Algorithm~\ref{alg:vertex} performs the following check.
+In the vertex-labeled space, if a double-edge swap would cause the Markov chain to leave the graph space, $G_{t-1}$ is re-sampled, otherwise, Algorithm~\ref{alg:vertex} performs the following check.
 If none of the edges chosen for the swap are self-loops, then \mbox{$P = 1$} and the swap is accepted.
 But, if either of the chosen edges is a self-loop, then in Algorithm~\ref{alg:vertex}, we set $A = 2$ and $B \in {1, 2, 4}$.
 When $B = 1$, then $P = 1/2$, and the swap will be rejected half the time.
 For all other values of B, we have $P = 1$, and hence the swap is accepted.

-In our corpus of 161 multigraphs and loopy multigraphs, 86 (53\%) of these networks have less than 5\% of edges as self-loops, and 129 (80\%) of them have less than 20\% of edges as self-loops, Because of the relative scarcity of self-loops, the chance of a double-edge swap resulting in $P = 1$, when the swap does not leave the graph space, is high for most networks.
-For this reason, the Markov chains for loopy graphs in the stub-labeled and vertex-labeled spaces are very similar, but slightly different in some cases.
+In our corpus of 161 multigraphs and loopy multigraphs, 86 (53\%) of these networks have less than 5\% of edges as self-loops, and 129 (80\%) of them have less than 20\% of edges as self-loops.
+In fact, in any loopy network with $n$ nodes and $m$ edges, there can be a maximum of $n$ edges that are self-loop and a minimum of $m - n$ edges that are not.
+Since for most networks $m >> n$, a randomly chosen edge in a loopy network is more likely to not be a self-loop than be one.
+Therefore, if a proposed double-edge swap does not move the Markov chain out of the graph space, $P$ assumes the value 1 with high probability in Algorithm~\ref{alg:vertex}.
+Hence, the Markov chain behaves very similarly in the stub-labeled and vertex-labeled spaces for loopy graphs.